utaschulz1/weather_script/Readme.md

 If you're new to using a CLI and Git, consider familiarizing yourself with a text editor such as VS Code or Sublime Text first.
 This will help you in three ways:
 - You can read and write code in your repository files.
-- You have one more command lines integrated in the editor to set up your environment, that is, to install program packages and to run your code.
+- You have one or more command lines integrated in the editor.
+You just need one.
+You use it to set up your environment, that is, to install program packages and to run your code.
 - You can use extensions (plugins) to make interacting with GitHub more streamlined.

 Here are some resources to help you get started: